kunWangkun/d2SBin/README.md

 	**(2)  Evaluate the original output of binning tools**

-	For d2SBin_input_format1(.fasta files with contigs ID and sequences from same bins), you can create a list file and use the option *-l* to evaluate the result. e.g:
+	For d2SBin_input_format1(.fasta files with contigs ID and sequences from same bins), you can create a list file and use the option *-l*. e.g:

 	*`$ ls /home/.../Binning.output*.fasta > output_fasta_file_list.txt`*